leon11s/LoRa_project/Nodes/The Things Uno/README.md

-This are codes examples for the The Things Uno node.
+# This are codes examples for the The Things Uno node.

-Techical stuff:
+## Techical stuff:

+## Tutorials:

 1) * [Quick Start] - Quick Start for the The Things Uno

+## Examples:

+###For all examples (once before you start):
+1. Navigate to Sketch > Include Library > Manage Libraries….
+2. Search for TheThingsNetwork and click the result to select it.
+3. Click the Install button which should appear
+4. Use the included Micro-USB cable to connect The Things Uno to an USB port of your computer.
+5. In Arduino IDE select Tools > Board > Arduino Leonardo.
+6. Navigate to Tools > Port and select the port that identifies as Arduino Leonardo

+###01_get_device_EUI

 The Things Uno Part 1 - Activation (https://www.thethingsnetwork.org/docs/devices/uno/map.html#identify-your-device)